ukbendavies/PoshHive/README.md

 MIT License.
 Full license: https://github.com/ukbendavies/PoshHive/blob/master/LICENSE

 ## Disclaimer
-- I do not work with, for and am not in any way associated with British Gas or any organisation that creates or maintains HIVE.
+- I do not work for and am not in any way associated with British Gas or any organisation that creates or maintains HIVE.
-- This work is purely my own experiment after I originally asked for a supported HIVE RestAPI on the British Gas requests forum.
+- This work is purely my own experiment after I originally asked for a supported HIVE RestAPI on the British Gas forum.

 ## Getting Started
-Open a PowerShell v3 command shell (v3 should be default on Windows 8.1++)
+Open a PowerShell v3+ command shell (v3 or higher should be default on Windows 8.1++ and is required for the json support)

 ### Establish an authenticated session to your HiveHome account
 Import the PoshHive module downloaded from GitHub: https://github.com/ukbendavies/PoshHive.